-- 253 ORGANO-BIOCHEMISTRY.
-F. A study of organic compounds, reactions, and reaction mechanisms, emphasizing their biochemical significance.
-Laboratory.
-Prerequisite: 104.
-Mr. Wolthuis. - 254 ORGANO-BIOCHEMISTRY.
-S. A continuation of 253, concluding with a study of the chemistry of metabolism and the application of quantitative methods to the analysis of blood components.
-Laboratory, Prerequisite 253.
-Mr. Wolthuis. - 277 PHYSICAL CHEMISTRY.
-F. A study of the kinetic theory as applied to gases, liquids, and solids; introduction to thermodynamics.
-Prerequisite: 104, Mathematics 112, and a high school physics course.
+- 277 PHYSICAL CHEMISTRY.
+F. A study of the kinetic theory of gases, solids, and liquids.
+Prerequisites: 104 and Mathematics 112.
 Mr. Broene. - 278 PHYSICAL CHEMISTRY.
-S. A continuation of 277, with a study of electrochemistry, chemical thermodynamics, and kinetics.
-Laboratory.
+S. Continuation of 277.
+A study of electrochemistry, chemical thermodynamics, and kinetics.
 Prerequisite: 277.
-Mt.
-Dirkse. - 301 ORGANIC CHEMISTRY.
-F. A detailed study of organic compounds, their synthesis and reactions, presented within the framework of modern physico-chemical theory, together with an introduction to modern methods of analysis and identification.
-Laboratory.
-Prerequisite: 104, and preferably 201.
-Mr. Piers. - 302 ORGANIC CHEMISTRY.
-S. A continuation of 301.
-Laboratory.
+Mr. Dirkse. - 301 ORGANIC CHEMISTRY.
+F. An introduction to organic chemical theory as it pertains to the various homologous series of compounds.
+Emphasis is placed on mechanisms of reactions in the integration of aliphatic and aromatic compounds as well as on the descriptive aspects of the subject matter.
+Prerequisite: 104.
+201 is desirable.
+Mr. J. De Vries. - 302 ORGANIC CHEMISTRY.
+S. Continuation of 301 including an advanced treatment of some topics discussed in 301.
 Prerequisite: 301.
-Mr. Piers. - 305 ORGANIC ANALYSIS.
-F. A study of qualitative and quantitative chemical and instrumental methods useful for the separation and identification of organic compounds.
-Selected reactions are considered in detail with respect to their mechanisms and the experimental basis for these mechanisms.
-Laboratory.
+Mr. J. De Vries. - 305 Organic Analysis.
+F. A study of qualitative and quantitative chemical and instrumental methods for the identification of organic compounds, with emphasis on reaction mechanisms for the chemical reactions employed.
 Prerequisite: 302.
 Mr. Wolthuis. - 309 ADVANCED QUANTITATIVE ANALYSIS.
-S. A study of optical, electrometric, chromatographic, and radiochemical methods of analysis, with emphasis on their theoretical bases.
-Laboratory.
-Prerequisites: 201, 277.
+S. A study of optical, electrometric, chromatographic, and radiochemical methods of analysis.
+Emphasis is placed on the theoretical basis for each method.
+Prerequisite: 277.
 Mr. Dirkse. - 310 ADVANCED INORGANIC CHEMISTRY.
-S. A study of the chemical elements from the standpoint of periodicity and the nature of chemical bonding.
-Crystal field theory and ligand field theory are discussed in connection with the chemistry of the transition elements.
-Laboratory.
-Prerequisite: 278.
-Mr. Van Doorne.

-320 Senior Research.
+S. A course dealing with the chemistry of the elements with emphasis on chemical periodicity and the nature of chemical bonding.
+Crystal field theory and ligand field theory are discussed in connection with the chemistry of the transition metals.
+Prerequite: 278.
+Mr. Van Doorne. - 320 Senior Research.
 S. Library and laboratory research on an assigned problem.
-Open only to approved seniors majoring in chemistry.
+Only for approved seniors majoring in chemistry.
 Staff.

 - 10 Introduction to Research.
 A detailed study of a chemical problem, under close supervision, involving literature and laboratory research, with emphasis on methods of investigation, recording and organization of data, and the assembly of the results in an acceptable report form.
 Open only to students who have at least a B average in 103.
 Mr. Wolthuis. - 11 Introductory Radiochemistry.
 A study of both natural and induced radioactivity and nuclear reactions.
 Basic theory will be studied, but also practical applications of radioisotope technology to chemical systems.
 Classes will meet daily for lectures and discussions.
 Some time will be spent in demonstration of the nuclear equipment owned by the college.
 Mr. Broene. - 12 Periodicity and Inorganic Reactions.
 A study of the variation of physical and chemical properties of the elements as a function of atomic number.
 Topics will include electronic structure of the atoms, oxidation states by group, chemical bonding, descriptive inorganic chemistry, and coordination compounds.
-Mr. Dirkse. - 20 THE AGE OF THE EARTH AND RELATED PROBLEMS.
+Mr. Dirkse.

+- 20 The Age of the Earth and Related Problems.
 A description of the various methods used to date the earth's crust, meteors, fossils, and artifacts, accompanied by an evaluation of their validity and the implications inherent in the data.
 A critical study of the assumptions inherent in the approach of the "flood geologists" to the questions concerning the age of the earth, fossil forms, and the like, will be included in the discussions.
 Lectures, discussions, and assigned readings.
-Mr. Vander Lugt.

-30 RESONANCE SPECTRA.
+Mr. Vander Lugt. - 30 RESONANCE SPECTRA.
 An introductory study of the theory of resonance spectra including nuclear magnetic resonance, electron spin resonance, and Mossbauer effect.
 An intensive study will be made of the application of resonance spectra to chemical problems such as molecular structure and exchange processes.
-Mr. Van Doorne.

-31 Selected Topics in Biochemistry.
+Mr. Van Doorne. - 31 Selected Topics in Biochemistry.
 A study of the physical and chemical methods used to derive the structures of biochemical species, such as carbohydrates, proteins, and fats.
 Discussions of some of the recent advances in the chemistry of metabolism will be included.
+Mr. J. De Vries.

-Classical languages
+Classical Languages

-Professors R. Otten (chairman), Radius Associate Professor Wevers Assistant Professors Harris, Van Vugt
+Professors R. Otten, Radius (chairman) Associate Professor Wevers Assistant Professors Harris, Van Vugt